sinyjohnson/sharplife/Documentation/readme.txt

 	Utility

-		.NET Assembly with utility classes used for common things across any project
+		.NET Assembly with utility classes used for common things across the projects

 	Installer